Sinbiose-Reefs/ReefSYN_data/README.md

 and use” can be found in the ReefSYN Organization in Github (available at [here::here](https://github.com/Sinbiose-Reefs/reefsyn_site/blob/master/DataPolicy_SINBIOSE.pdf)).
-Data embargo goes up to January 2024, one year after the end of ReefSYN funding by the SinBiose.
+Data embargo goes up to January 2025.

 # Acknowledgements